NotePlan/plugins/jgclark.Reviews/README.md

 * book yearly service @repeat(1y) >2022-02-01
 ...
 ```

+(These use my related [Repeat Extensions plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.RepeatExtensions/) to give more flexibility than the built-in repeats.)

 ## Reviewing Projects and/or Areas
 Use the 'Hashtags to review' setting to control which notes are included in the review lists: